Aspartic Acid / D-Aspartic Acid (DAA)

 Antidepressants — theoretical mood-related interactions.

-Pregnancy/lactation — AVOID.
+Pregnancy/lactation — avoid.

 Frequently asked questions about Aspartic Acid / D-Aspartic Acid (DAA)

-What is Aspartic Acid / D-Aspartic Acid (DAA)?
+What is Aspartic Acid / D-Aspartic Acid?

 Aspartic acid is a non-essential amino acid existing in two enantiomers: L-aspartate (the natural form, used in protein synthesis, urea cycle, neurotransmission) and D-aspartic acid (DAA, found in neuroendocrine tissues).

-The clinically studied dose for Aspartic Acid / D-Aspartic Acid (DAA) is DAA: 2,500–3,000 mg/day in clinical trials; supplemental cycles typically 12 days to 4 weeks.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is DAA: 2,500–3,000 mg/day in clinical trials; supplemental cycles typically 12 days to 4 weeks Always follow the product label and check with a healthcare provider for personal advice.